Shonei/student-information-system/README.md

 - To run the server all you have to do is type `go run main`.
 This will start the server.

 - You might have to download the gorilla/mux package and the postgreSQL drivers.
-Luckily go has a noce way of doing that.
+Luckily go has a nice way of doing that.
 All you have to do is run `go get github.com/gorilla/mux` and `go get github.com/lib/pq`.

+- CRON was added to the server to clean up timed out tokens.
+To install the package use the command `github.com/robfig/cron`.

 - To install the go packages that come with this repository go into the go-packages folder.
 There will be a nummber of subfolders.
 You have to visit each one and type `go install`.
 This is a one time step which will create the binaries for the packages.